You’re More Powerful Than You Think. And There’s No Better Time Than Now to Start Embracing Your Personal Power

 When you think of the words “personal power,” what images come to mind for you?

 I have to admit, I used to associate power with a whole lot of negatives.
-I pictured out-of-control characters like the one Kevin Spacey plays on House of Cards or other unscrupulous practices, like the greed-driven actions on Wall Street that nearly caused the financial collapse of our country not that many years ago.
+I pictured out-of-control characters like evil villans in a Marvel movie, r someone who thrives on unscrupulous practices, like the greed-driven actions on Wall Street that nearly caused the financial collapse of our country not that many years ago.

 I viewed power as a trait of overbearing bosses, egomaniacs, and maniacal dictators.
 In short, power either led to corruption or keeping people down, and either way, it wasn’t for me.